SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Additional Experimental Details

-LLM-as-a-Judge evaluations were performed with Llama3.3 70B accessed via the Ollama software package\footnote{Ollama can be accessed at \href{https://github.com/ollama/ollama}{https://github.com/ollama/ollama}.}.
+The LLM-as-a-Judge evaluations capture semantic correctness beyond exact string matching, making it particularly valuable for medical reasoning tasks where multiple phrasings might convey the same diagnosis or finding.
+LLM-as-a-Judge evaluations were performed with Llama3.3 70B, accessed via the Ollama software package\footnote{Ollama can be accessed at \href{https://github.com/ollama/ollama}{https://github.com/ollama/ollama}.}.
 The input prompt is provided below.
 The output is a binary value, which we multiply by 100 to achieve a final score of either 0 (incorrect) or 100 (correct) for each generated output.

+We opted to run LLM-as-a-Judge evaluations with Llama3.3 70B because (1) Llama3.3 has been shown in prior work \citep{grattafiori2024llama3herdmodels} to demonstrate strong performance on textual analysis tasks, and (2) Llama3.3 is open-source, generates reproducible results, and does not require payment, ensuring that our benchmark can be useful even in resource-constrained settings.
+Using a stronger LLM such as GPT-4o results in largely similar results to using Llama3.3, with high interrater agreement observed between the two models (Cohen's kappa = 0.943 across results from six MLLMs in the open-ended setting).